 In order to offer a total compensation package that is competitive, the independent directors receive \$2,125 quarterly (\$3,875 quarterly in the case of the Chairman of the Board) in the form of the Corporation's Stock Retainer Plan.
 The Corporation's Stock Retainer Plan provides for contributions made by the Corporation for the benefit of eligible directors and remitted to the administrator of the plan appointed by the Board.
-Such contributions are used to purchase the Corporation's Voting Class A Common Shares on behalf of the director participants to promote stock ownership among Board members with the goal of aligning directors' interests with those of the shareholders of the Corporation.
-The following table indicates the number and market value of Voting Class A Common Shares held by the Corporation's independent directors under the Corporation's Stock Retainer Plan as at June 30, 2016:
+Such contributions are used to purchase the Corporation's Voting Class A Common Shares on behalf of the director's interests with those of the shareholders of the Corporation.
+The following table indicates the number and market value of Voting Class A Common Shares held by the Corporation's independent directors under the Corporation's Stock Retainer Plan as at June 30, 2017:

-Independent Director Number of Voting Class A Common Shares held under the Stock Retainer Plan (1) (#) Market Value of Voting Class A Common Shares held under the Stock Retainer Plan as at June 30, 2016 (2) (\$20.30/share) (\$)
+Number of Voting Class A Common Shares held under the Stock Retainer Plan (1) Market Value of Voting Class A Common Shares held under the Stock Retainer Plan as at June 30, 2017 (2) (\$21.21/share)

+Independent Director (#) (\$)

-George F. McCarthy 16,057 325,957
+George F. McCarthy 17,283 366,572

-Robert L. Llewellyn 6,636 134,711
+Robert L. Llewellyn 2,496 52,940

-Donald V. Lussier 3,135 63,641
+Donald V. Lussier 3,648 77,374

-Patricia L. Nielsen 5,626 114,208
+Patricia L. Nielsen 6,232 132,181

-(1) For total number of Corby shares held by each of the independent directors, please refer to the chart under the heading "Nominees for Election to the Board of Directors" starting on page 4 in this Management Proxy Circular.
+1) For total number of Corby shares held by each of the independent directors, please refer to the chart under the heading "Nominees for Election to the Board of Directors" starting on page 6 in this Management Proxy Circular.